OR WAIT null SECS

 Investigators conclude that asymptomatic carriers increased the duration of the pandemic.
 Every patient should be tested for COVID-19.

-Test all patients who go to a hospital for coronavirus disease 2019 (COVID-19) even the ones who don’t exhibit COVID-19 symptoms and are there for other medical reasons.
-It’s very possible that over a third of those patients who aren’t there for COVID-19 will be asymptomatic carriers of the disease who may endanger health care workers and other patients, according to a study in the American Journal of Infection Control.
+Test all patients who go to a hospital for COVID-19, even those who do not exhibit symptoms and are there for other medical reasons.
+It is very possible that more than one-third of patients not there for COVID-19 will be asymptomatic carriers of the virus who may endanger health care workers and other patients, according to a study in the American Journal of Infection Control.1

-“The proportion of asymptomatic patients admitted with SARS-CoV-2 was significant,” write investigators with the University of Louisville.
+“The proportion of asymptomatic patients admitted with SARS-CoV-2 was significant,” investigators with the University of Louisville in Kentucky reported.
 “Identifying and isolating asymptomatic patients likely prevented exposure and development of hospital-acquired COVID-19 cases among health care workers and other patients, supporting the universal surveillance of all admitted patients.”

-Investigators reached this conclusion even while acknowledging that such an approach can present logistical and financial hurdles that include an increase in the cost of testing and use of the laboratory.
+Investigators reached this conclusion even while acknowledging that such an approach can present logistical and financial hurdles including an increase in the cost of testing and use of the laboratory.
 Universal surveillance was instituted at the University of Louisville Hospital last April.
-The data were collected on patients from April 9, 2020 to July 1, 2020.
-Those who tested positive for COVID-19 were divided into symptomatic or asymptomatic categories, using the 11 symptoms that the Centers for Disease Control and Prevention (CDC) says should be watched for.2
+The data were collected on patients from April 9, 2020, to July 1, 2020.
+Those who tested positive for COVID-19 were divided into symptomatic or asymptomatic categories, using the 11 symptoms that the Centers for Disease Control and Prevention says should be watched for.2

-The most common reasons for admitting asymptomatic patients were trauma or labor.
+The most common reasons for admitting asymptomatic patients were trauma or childbirth.
 Investigators also found some socioeconomic factors involved.

 “Known risk factors for COVID-19 include persons frequently in congregate settings with an increased likelihood of close contact,” the study states.
-“The risk factors were exemplified in our population as pregnancy, poverty and crowding.
-These clusters represented a group of pregnant Hispanic patients from one area, and additional clusters of both symptomatic and asymptomatic patients in densely populated urban parts of the city.
+“The risk factors were exemplified in our population as pregnancy, poverty, and crowding.
+These clusters represented a group of pregnant Hispanic patients from one area, and additional clusters of both symptomatic and asymptomatic patients in densely populated urban parts of [Louisville].
 This type of information could contribute to outbreak investigations by a health department.”